 Check the status of a service:

 systemctl status mpd.service

 ● mpd.service - Music Player Daemon Loaded: loaded (/lib/systemd/system/mpd.service; enabled; vendor preset: enab Active: active (running) since Wed 2020-03-11 13:07:20 +07; 1h 9min ago Docs: man:mpd(1) man:mpd.conf(5) file:///usr/share/doc/mpd/user-manual.html Main PID: 890 (mpd) Tasks: 3 (limit: 4915) Memory: 51.6M CGroup: /system.slice/mpd.service └─890 /usr/bin/mpd --no-daemon

-There are several info listed here but please notice the
+There is several info listed here but please notice the

 - Loaded: the loaded status above is

 enabledthat means it will auto start if there is a reboot.
 If it is